-Yes, there are more than 5 ways to optimize your 3PL relationship, but these are right up there as most important.
-The more I thought about writing this article, the more I thought 3PL optimization has a lot in common with marriage!
-Don’t believe me?
+Yes, there are more than 5 ways to optimize your 3PL relationship, but these are right up there as the most important.
+The more we thought about writing this article, the more we thought 3PL optimization has a lot in common with marriage!
+Don’t believe us?
 Take a look.

 How Your 3PL Relationship Is Like Marriage